 Bassinet / Crib*

 Before Roen, I didn’t even know what a bassinet was.
 If you’re like me, a bassinet is a tiny bed newborns sleep in before they graduate to the crib (see, this really is a ‘dummies’ guide!).
 Bassinets (pictured above) are portable and most often placed next to the parents bed.
 Ours is part of the Stokke Home Concept, a furniture set that comes with a matching crib/bed, a bassinet and dresser/change table.
 The best part about this ‘system’ is that your child will use it from birth to age five — the crib turns into a toddler bed and then a real big kid bed (it was also easy to build…said Darren!).
 From birth to day 30, however, Roen would cry at night unless she could see us, so she slept in this blow-up change table from IKEA (it reminds me a bit of the DockATot) and seemed very content.
-She’s since graduated to a Moses basket, which she can’t see out of as well.
-We feel it’s a good transition bed before she moves to the bassinet.
-Soon after that happens, she’ll be in the crib (below).
+She then graduated to a Moses basket, which she couldn’t see out of as well.
+We felt it’s a good transition bed before she moved to the bassinet, which is where she is currently at four months old.
+We love it because it swings — this helps calm her at nap and bedtime.
+She’s growing so fast that she’ll soon be in the crib (below).

 I expected to use a sink or a big salad bowl for bathing Roen, but when we got a brand new hand-me-down baby bath from a friend, I realized how great they are — more for Roen than for us.
 It allows her to sit comfortably while enjoying the warm bath water without flailing around and feeling unsafe with just a hand supporting her.
 You can get by without a baby bath, but it’s such a joy to see her sitting there enjoying the experience.
 We’re glad we have this one.